August 16th, 2018

 Through a prominent banner on its website, Frank Clegg asserts that its leather bags and accessories have been “Made in America since 1970.”
 This may have been true in the past but it certainly isn’t now.
 And the proof is, shall we say, hide-ing in plain sight.

 “We use all vegetable tanned leathers, tanned in Europe.
-Hides originate in France,” the company says in response to an FAQ on its site.
+Hides originate from France,” the company says in response to an FAQ on its site.

 Frank Clegg marries its “Made in America since 1970” claim with a message of quality: “Setting the benchmark on quality since 1970.”
 Meanwhile, polls continue to show that Americans perceive domestic products to be of a higher quality than foreign products.
 Ostensibly, both of these factors play a part in Frank Clegg being able to charge upwards of $1,000 for a handbag.